Edition for Web Developers — Last Updated 23 October 2025

 case-insensitive manner.

-Authors must not use the lang
+Authors must not use the lang attribute in

 the XML namespace on HTML elements in HTML